-Tooth decay , called dental caries, is caused by bacteria eating away the outer protective layer (enamel) of a tooth.
-Help prevent tooth decay in young children by adopting the following healthy habits:
+Tooth decay and cavities are caused by bacteria eating away the outer protective layer (enamel) of a tooth.
+You can help prevent tooth decay in your child with these healthy habits.

 - Teach your child to brush and floss every day.

 When your child's first teeth come in, clean the teeth with a soft toothbrush.
 If your child is younger than 3 years, ask the dentist about using a rice-sized amount of fluoride toothpaste.
 Use a pea-sized amount for children ages 3 to 6 years.
 Help your child floss when their teeth touch each other.

 - Take good care of your own teeth and gums.

 Saliva contains bacteria that cause tooth decay.
 Keep your own teeth and mouth healthy so you are less likely to transfer these bacteria to your baby.
 Avoid sharing spoons and other utensils with your baby.
 Also, don't "clean" your baby's pacifier with your mouth.

 - Prevent prolonged contact with sugars in formula, breast milk, juice, or other sugary liquid.

 Remove a bottle from your baby's mouth before they fall asleep.
 This can help prevent baby bottle tooth decay.
 Try to clean your baby's teeth after feeding, especially at night.